jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Operation-Guide/Network/Configurate-ENI-Multi-Queue.md

 ## Support

 ### Different Images Support Multi-Queue
-Currently, different images have different support for network interface multi-queue.
-The details are as follows:
+Different image versions provide different supports to ENI Multi-Queue.
+Details are as follows:

 #### Public Image:

-* CentOS 6.6/6.8/6.9/7.1/7.2/7.2 NAT Gateway/7.3/7.4/7.6 is supported, but 6.5 is not supported;
+* CentOS
+  * 7.4 and higher version: Supported, enabled by default and configured as per the maximum supported queues
+  * 6.6/6.8/6.9/7.1/7.2/7.2 NAT Gateway/7.3: Supported, but without default enabling configuration.
+Please install scripts according to the configuration method below to realize automatic configuration
+  * 6.5 and below version: Not supported
-* Ubuntu 14.04/16.04/18.04 is supported;
+* Ubuntu
+  * 18.04: Supported, enabled by default and configured as per the maximum supported queues
+  * 14.04/16.04: Supported, but without default enabling configuration.
+Please install scripts according to the configuration method below to realize automatic configuration
-* Windows Server is not support yet.
+* Windows Server
+  * Not supported now

 #### Private Image:

-* If source image of instance supports multiple queues of network interface, private image created based on this instance also supports multi-queue of network interface;
-* If source image instance does not support multiple queues of network interface, private image created based on this instance also does not support multi-queue of network interface.
-* If network interface multi-queue is required to [Import Image](../Image/Import-Private-Image.md), please [Open Ticket](https://ticket.jdcloud.com/applyorder/submit) for application.
+* For private images made on the basis of official images, support to ENI Multi-Queue is subject to conditions of original official images and whether the host has realized automatic enabling configuration by virtual of scripts before images are made
+* For private images produced via [Import Image](../Image/Import-Private-Image.md), if it is confirmed that the version itself supports such private images and the ENI Multi-Queue is required, the function can be used only after [Open Ticket](https://ticket.jdcloud.com/applyorder/submit) and application.

 #### Shared Image: